k-nox/dwnld/docs/slides.md

 we're going to talk about:

-- what it is
+- what dwnld is
-- what it is not
+- what dwnld is not
 - quick demo

 ---